manit-tree/strapi/README.md

 4. then run "docker-compose up -d" to start container in the background mode

 Note: if this is your first run, it might need to wait a while for strapi to settup dependencies

+If everything is OK, strapi container will run on port: 1337, and Mongodb container will run on port: 27017